General relativistic moving-mesh hydrodynamics simulations with AREPO and applications to neutron star mergers: Tolman-Oppenheimer-Volkoff star

 \subsubsection{Simulations}

 Figure \ref{fig:TOVCowrho} shows the evolution of the maximum density normalized to its initial value.
 The blue line refers to a moving-mesh simulation, while the orange line to a static-mesh run where the mesh-generating points do not move.
-We notice that they both preserve the initial TOV solution without any significant density drift during the roughly $10$ms evolution.
+We note that both simulations preserve the initial TOV solution, i.e. the whole radial density profile, with only a minor density drift during the roughly $10$~ms evolution.
+The moving-mesh simulation features a stronger damping of the excited oscillations and a somewhat more pronounced density drift in comparison to the static-mesh case.
 We extract the main radial pulsation frequency by a Fourier transform of the density oscillations.
 We obtain $2.672$~kHz for the moving mesh and $2.682$~kHz for the static mesh, which are both in excellent agreement with previous results \citep[$2.696$~kHz in][]{2002PhRvD..65h4024F}.
-A number of overtones are excited as well.
+In Fig.~\ref{fig:TOVCowrhoFFT} we present the power spectrum of the normalized maximum density (see Fig.~\ref{fig:TOVCowrho}).
+We consider the whole signal and apply a Tukey window with a shape parameter of $0.1$.
+In addition, we zero pad the signal, which effectively leads to smoother curves in the power spectrum.
+We note that a number of overtones are excited as well.
 In particular, in the moving-mesh simulation we identify $6$ overtones, which all agree within less than $2\%$ with the values reported in \citet{2002PhRvD..65h4024F}.
+The presence of several overtones is in line with the observation of several box-shaped oscillation cycles in~Fig.~\ref{fig:TOVCowrho} as the Fourier transform of a pulse wave is given by a number of higher overtones with decaying magnitude.
+In the static mesh simulation higher overtones seem to be less excited (or stronger damped) and only the first two appear prominently.
+We also extract the FWHM of the first three peaks in Fig.~\ref{fig:TOVCowrhoFFT} and find $129$~Hz, $130$~Hz and $132$~Hz ($161$~Hz, $212$~Hz and $321$~Hz) for the static-mesh (moving-mesh) calculations.